hsbt/agig/README.md

 Modified from original gig.rb:

- * use Nokogiri instead of libxml-ruby
- * use open-uri instead of net/https
+ * use [Octokit](http://rubygems.org/gems/octokit) instead of libxml-ruby and net/https
  * create new channel, it includes user activities.

 ## Installation and Usage